kasslent/clc-digital-skills/_lessons/module-3.4.md

 ---

 Even before adding responsive web techniques, it’s important to create fluid layouts and maintainable code beforehand to make the transitions and changes easier to handle.
-Let’s review some best practices and tips.
+Let’s go over some best practices and tips.

 ## Fluid images and components